Bhimgad Wildlife Sanctuary: Rivers

 This area is the headwaters of several rivers including the Mhadei, Malaprabha and Tillari and hundreds of perennial streams.
 The Mhadei originates in the Bhimgad forests with a cluster of 30 springs forming the river Mahadayi, which is joined by two other streams Marcidha nala and Pannera nala.
 The waters flow down in the valley and over the 150 ft Vajrapoha falls.
 The evening sun falling on the veil gives a glittering touch thus the name vajra.
 The Mhadei river goes on to be the important Mandovi river in Goa.

 Notification of this area as a wildlife sanctuary has given protection to Goa's water resources.

 Fauna

 The application states: "This section of Bhimgad that lies in Karnataka reflects the bewildering complexity in plant, animal and bird life.
 It represents an area having a unique ecosystem that has significant biological and ecological importance.
 The region has numerous endemic plants and animals and also provides a critically important tiger corridor between Karnataka and Goa."

 The sanctuary, with beautiful mosaic of woodlands and grass lands, is home to tigers, leopards, gaur, sloth bears, sambar, spotted deer, chitals, foxes, wild dogs, king cobras elephants, and other threatened species of mammals, birds and reptiles.
 The forests are a part of vital tiger corridors – one linking the Dandeli Wildlife Sanctuary and Radhanagri Wildlife Sanctuary in Maharashtra and the other linking Dandeli and the Molem Wildlife Sanctuary.

 Flora

-The sanctuary is a mosaic of Tropical and subtropical moist broadleaf forests and grass lands.
+The sanctuary is a mosaic of Tropical and subtropical moist broadleaf forests and grasslands.
 It is rich in medicinal plants.